 Another great use of ESL song activities in your classroom is to indicate when you transition to different parts of the class routine.
 For example, some of my students have a difficult time preparing themselves for the beginning of class, as they may be out of their seats, chatting, or otherwise distracted.
 For these classes, I play a routine song that the students recognize as a call to return to their seats and focus on the upcoming lesson.

 The fact is, most ESL students love to sing songs.
 So, reward a well-behaved class with a fun song during the last three to five minutes of the lesson.
 They’ll be happy, they’ll remember the benefits of good behavior, and – without realizing it – they’ll be practicing their English!

 How can I teach English songs?
 What are some different ESL activities that can be used with songs?

 From basic pronunciation practice to more advanced grammar recognition points and analysis, below are some engaging ideas that will grab your students’ attention and help them develop their English skills.
-The activities are labeled as appropriate for teaching young learners and teens, and you can always adapt activities to fit the needs of your students– even adults!
+The activities are labeled as appropriate for teaching young learners or teens, and you can always adapt activities to fit the needs of your students – even adults!